elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> Disadvantages of using the Flyweight pattern in JavaScript include increased complexity due to separation of intrinsic and extrinsic state, and reduced security due to shared state.
+      <strong>Interview Response:</strong> It can increase complexity by splitting state and may lead to more complicated and error-prone code.
     </div><br/>
     <div>
-      <strong>Technical Response:</strong> Drawbacks of the Flyweight Pattern.
+      <strong>Technical Response:</strong> Disadvantages of using the Flyweight pattern in JavaScript include increased complexity due to separation of intrinsic and extrinsic state, and reduced security due to shared state.<br/><br/> Drawbacks of the Flyweight Pattern.
     </div><br/>

 - When certain context data needs to be regenerated each time a flyweight method gets called, you may be sacrificing RAM for CPU cycles.